FrankBeatrice/modern-owl/about.md

 title: About
 headline: We are VTN
 introduction: >-
-  Well, not really.
-We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
-Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
-To enable e-commerce on Planty, you’ll need to [sign up for Snipcart](http://bit.ly/2YzKmhP).
-Testing is forever free, no credit card required.
+  A meal-prep delivery service
+ Our goal is to fuel people, so they can live their best lives.

 bulletpoints:
-  - title: We love plants
+  - title: We love health
     description: >-
       Now THAT is true, but we love web development even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
 We often craft live